pozi-team/image-processor/README.md

 # @pozible/image-processor
 Listening to new objects added to GCS and properly resize images based on given dimensions if needed.

 This package is specifically prepared to be deployed on GCF using Pub/Sub triggers.
+It works hand in hand with [@pozible/signed-upload](https://github.com/pozible/signed-upload) to prepare the metadata and upload the file to GCS bucket.

 ## Usage
 Write `index.js` as follows: